 1. The interest is staggering.

-Doing the math over a 30-year term, it's $1,271 per month, which doesn't seem that bad, right?
-Well, the interest totals about 200 grand.
+Doing the math over a 30-year term, it's $1,545 per month, which doesn't seem that bad, right?
+Well, the interest totals about 250 grand.
 Therefore, it behooves Jim to pay it off any way he can as fast as he can.
+If you fail to pay your student loans on time, your credit will be affected.
+If you need extra income, check out this site that pays up to $25 per survey.

 2. The tax breaks don't amount to much.

 The IRS lets students deduct up to $2,500 of their student loan interest annually.
-But, Jim's 30-year loan averages out to nearly $7,000 of interest payments annually.
+But, Jim's 30-year loan averages out to over $8,000 of interest payments annually.
 The tax deduction is better than a kick in the pants, but not by much.

 3. Lower your debt-to-income ratio.